Back to Catalogue

 All in all, both options can be rewarding, and there’s also a notion going around that at the start of your career, it’s better to be a generalist.
 That way, you can become a well-rounded professional before picking a more specialized field.
 Nevertheless, the “hireability” is what we came here to discuss, and where it’s better to be a generalist than a specialist and vice versa.

-Which type of business would be most likely to hire a specialist UX designer?
+Which type of business would be most likely to hire a specialist UX designer – and when to hire a UX design specialist?

 Large companies are most likely to hire specialist UX designers because of how they define roles and responsibilities within their business.
 The larger company usually deals with larger projects and a higher number of them than smaller or medium-sized businesses.
 This leads to them often having more specific roles, such as UX researcher or UX writer, given the fact that there’s always work for them.